Mariniersbrigade: Creation

-In the East Indies
+In Indonesia

 When Japan was defeated in August 1945 and Sukarno and Mohammad Hatta proclaimed Indonesian independence, a new situation arose.
-It soon became clear that, instead of fighting against Japan, the brigade would be used to restore and maintain Dutch rule in the East Indies.
+It soon became clear that, instead of fighting against Japan, the brigade would be used to restore pre-WW2 Dutch rule in the East Indies and maintain it -- which entail destroying independent Republican government and install more amenable government to Dutch.
 A confrontation with the armed forces of the Indonesian nationalists would then be inevitable.
 The Americans, who had no interest in restoring the old colonial order, withdrew all facilities for the Dutch marines.
-Due to a lack of shipping capacity – the Netherlands had lent its merchant fleet to the Allies – it would take several months before the approximately 4,000 marines in the United States could ship to the East Indies.
+Due to a lack of shipping capacity – the Netherlands had lent its merchant fleet to the Allies – it would take several months before the approximately 4,000 marines in the United States could ship to the Indonesia.

 At the end of 1945, the troop ship Noordam arrived in Indonesian waters with 2,000 marines on board.
 However, the British, who exercised military authority over Indonesia, refused to admit Dutch troops.
 Nevertheless, one battalion managed to disembark near Batavia.
 The remaining marines were rerouted to Malacca.
 Later on, a second echelon with a strength of more than 2,000 men, which had been brought in by the troopship Bloemfontein, arrived.
 In March 1946, Dutch troops were finally allowed into Indonesia.
 A month later, the merchant vessel Boissevain arrived from the Netherlands with another 800 marines on board.
 The marines were stationed in the naval port of Surabaya in East Java, the brigade's future area of operations.
 Together with units of the army they formed the so-called 'A-division'.

 Security Service

 The Veiligheidsdienst Mariniersbrigade (VDMB; Security Service of the Marine Brigade) reported directly to the commander of the brigade via the head of the intelligence section, one of the staff officers at the headquarters of the Mariniersbrigade in Surabaya.
 In the field, the VDMB reported to the respective head of intelligence in the area of operations.
 The service consisted of Dutch Indonesians, who, because they spoke the language of the country, maintained contact with the native chiefs.
 They were deployed to outposts where they tried to gather data, which proved to be a very dangerous task.
 At night, the members of the WDMB joined on patrols, so they could interrogate prisoners of war directly.
 In addition, it was their task to win the hearts and minds of the locals.

 One of the most notable figures of the VDMB was the Surabaya-born G. N. Hakkenberg.
 A VDMB detachment usually consisted of three or four marines, both volunteers and conscripts, led by a corporal, who was temporarily promoted to sergeant.
 Such a detachment was supplemented by a number of civilians, the employees of special services, who usually acted as interrogators.
-Opponents of the VDMB in the field were so-called marauders, armed looters, religious fanatics, political agitators, and regulars of the Indonesian military (TNI).
+Opponents of the VDMB in the field were regulars of the Indonesian military (TNI), pro-Republican militias, Darul Islam (Indonesia) insurgent (which seceded from central Republican government after Renville Agreement, and even common criminals.